Angus King: 113th Congress (2013–2015)

 King supported reform of the Senate filibuster, noting that senators are no longer required to stand on the floor and speak during a filibuster.
 He also pointed out that the Constitution contains no 60-vote requirement to conduct business in the Senate.
-Accordingly, in 2013 King voted in favor of the so-called nuclear option to eliminate the filibuster for most presidential nominees.
+In 2013, King voted in favor of the so-called nuclear option to eliminate the filibuster for most presidential nominees.

-King opposed attempts by the U.S. House to cut $40 billion from the Supplemental Nutrition Assistance Program over ten years, fearing that it "would affect people in a serious way" and drive more people to soup kitchens and food banks.
+King opposed attempts by the U.S. House to cut $40 billion from the Supplemental Nutrition Assistance Program over 10 years, fearing that it "would affect people in a serious way" and drive more people to soup kitchens and food banks.
 He supported the more modest Senate efforts to save $4 billion over the same period by closing loopholes.

-In 2014 King was chosen for the annual tradition of reading George Washington's Farewell Address to the Senate.
+In 2014, King was chosen for the annual tradition of reading George Washington's Farewell Address to the Senate.

 King endorsed his colleague Susan Collins for reelection in the 2014 U.S. Senate election, calling her a "model Senator".
 At the same time, he endorsed Democratic Senator Jeanne Shaheen of New Hampshire for reelection.
 King also endorsed Eliot Cutler for governor in the 2014 election, as he had in 2010, but on October 29, 2014, he switched his endorsement to Democratic nominee Mike Michaud.
 He also endorsed Democrat Emily Cain for the Maine's second congressional district election and Republican Senator Lamar Alexander of Tennessee in his reelection campaign.

 After Republicans gained the Senate majority in the 2014 election, King announced that he would continue to caucus with the Democrats.
 He cited his belief that it is good for a state to have a senator from each party, and that it is important to have a senator who caucuses with the same party as the President, saying, "In the end, who I caucus with is less important than who I work with."
 He added, "It does not mean I have become a Democrat.
 It does not mean I have made a promise to anybody."

 116th Congress (2019–2021)

-In 2020, President Donald Trump said King was "worse than any Democrat" after King had a "testy" exchange with Vice President Mike Pence in a phone call in which King had criticized the executive branch's response to the COVID-19 pandemic in the United States.
+In April 2020, President Donald Trump said King was "worse than any Democrat" after King had a "testy" exchange with Vice President Mike Pence in a phone call in which King had criticized the executive branch's response to the COVID-19 pandemic in the United States.
 King stated he had "never been so mad about a phone call in my entire life," after the phone call with Pence.
 He also called the President and Vice President's response to the pandemic "a dereliction of duty."